This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 Now let’s understand the role of each additional ingredient in the sauce.

 Vinegar.
 It furnishes the sourness required by the recipe.
-I am using white vinegar, but you are free to substitute it with balsamic or black vinegar.
+I am using white vinegar, but you are free to substitute it with balsamic or rice vinegar.

 Sugar.
 The objective of using sugar, in my opinion, is to balance the sourness of the vinegar.
-Our version of General Tso’s Chicken recipe has less sugar than many similar recipes.
-This adjustment is based on the request from our customers as most of the Asian prefer savory over sweet in general.
+Our version of General Tso’s Chicken recipe has less sugar than the original version.
+This adjustment is based on the request from our customers as most Asians prefer savory over sweet in general.
+You can use either white or brown sugar in this recipe.

 Sesame oil.
 It adds a layer of nutty flavor to the chicken.
 We do not use it to marinate the chicken as the heat will destroy it during deep-frying.